pgold/antbot/README.txt

+This repository contains an "Ants" Google AI Challenge entry based on the C++ starter package.

+Original README:

 The files in this package are part of the C++ starter package for Ants from the Google AI Challenge.
 The Google AI Challenge is an Artificial Intelligence programming contest.
 You can get more information by visiting www.ai-contest.com.

 The entire contents of this starter package are released under the Apache license as is all code related to the Google AI Challenge.
 See https://github.com/aichallenge/aichallenge/ for more details.